-- Have robust processes in place to ensure the online safety of pupils, staff, volunteers and governors. - Deliver an effective approach to online safety, which empowers us to protect and educate the whole school community in its use of technology. - Establish clear mechanisms to identify, intervene and escalate an incident, where appropriate.
+- Have robust processes in place to ensure the online safety of pupils, staff, volunteers and governors. - Deliver an effective approach to online safety, which empowers us to protect and educate the whole school community in its use of technology, including mobile and smart technology (which we refer to as 'mobile phones') - Establish clear mechanisms to identify, intervene and escalate an incident, where appropriate.